Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 - future AI and translation work
 - new collaborative research workflows

-This multi-lane value is one reason the initiative should be treated as infrastructure and not left in a fragile maintenance state.
+That multi-lane value makes the initiative infrastructure rather than a fragile maintenance project.

 ## Current global reality